unitejs/cli/README.md

 By default you are created dev and prod configurations with sensible defaults.
 You can add or remove configurations with this command.

 The configuration sections created in unite.json have a variables property which you can modify manually to add your own values that will be include in the build.
 The values are then available in the window.unite.config namespace at runtime.
 As this is just JSON your value can be any data that can be JSON serialized.
+The TypeScript definitions for this object are in this repo [UniteJS Types](https://github.com/unitejs/types) and can be reference using:

+     /// <reference types="unitejs-types" />

 # Example